edgarcancinoe/xArm6_DDPG_ROS/README.md

 ## xArm6 in ROS

 The ROS package [*steady_trajectories*](https://github.com/edgarcancinoe/xArm6_DDPG_ROS/tree/master/src/steady_trajectory) (_/src/steady_trajectory_) contains two main nodes:
+- _target_generator_
-- _target_generator_: Randomly generate targets for the arm to reach and publishes into the '/target' node.
+  Randomly generate targets for the arm to reach and publishes into the '/target' node.
+- _movement_generator_
-- _movement_generator_: Actively listens to the '/target' node and once a target end-effector position is received, it uses the DDPG model to achieve the desired position.
+  Actively listens to the '/target' node and once a target end-effector position is received, it uses the DDPG model to achieve the desired position.

 The file _util.py_ contains functions used by the _movement_generator_ node, and the file _simulation.py_ contains the simulation class to generate the desired trajectories.